CumulusNetworks/docs/content/cumulus-linux-50/Network-Virtualization/VXLAN-Active-Active-Mode.md

 3. The `clagd` daemon adds the anycast address to the loopback interface as a second address.
 It then changes the local IP address of the VXLAN interface from a unique address to the anycast IP address and puts the interface in an UP state.

 {{%notice note%}}
-- The active-active configuration for a given VXLAN interface must be consistent between the MLAG switches; MLAG ensures that the configuration is consistent before bringing up the VXLAN interfaces.
+- The active-active configuration for a given VXLAN interface must be consistent between both switches in the MLAG pair; MLAG ensures that the configuration is consistent before bringing up the VXLAN interfaces.
   - The anycast virtual IP address for VXLAN termination must be the same on both switches in the MLAG pair.
   - You must configure a VXLAN interface with the same VXLAN ID, which must be administratively up on both switches in the MLAG pair.
 Run the `clagctl` command to check if any VXLAN switches are in a PROTO_DOWN state.
 {{%/notice%}}